flutter/website/faq.md

 hot reload and dynamic environment adaptations.

 It is possible to create a custom language that is then converted to widgets on the fly.
-Since build methods are "just code", they can do anything, including interpreting markup and turning it into widgets.
+Because build methods are "just code", they can do anything, including interpreting markup and turning it into widgets.

 ### My app has a Slow Mode banner/ribbon in the upper right.
 Why am I seeing that?